chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 .. end_tag

-A Chef Automate installation consists of a minimum of two nodes:
+A Chef Automate installation consists of a minimum of two servers:

 * **Chef server**